fvdm/nodejs-dnsimple/README.md

 Configuration
 -------------

-When loading the module into your code you need to provide a _setupObject_ for authentication as described above.
+When loading the module into your code you need to provide an _Object_ for authentication as described above.
 This object can have a few more settings.